eclipse-che/che-docs/src/main/_docs/chedir-portable-workspaces/chedir-factories.md

 ```

 This will output a factory object that can be imported into any Codenvy system.
 Once imported, you will have a URL that can be shared with others allowing for remote execution of the Chedir up capability.

+Note: Che is also searching for .Chefile name (hidden file on Linux/MacOs) in addition to Chefile.